KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 #### Example Mobile App Use Case

+As part of the interviews, I would use a scenario that would involve the church where the interviews were taking place (Pretty Prairie United Methodist Church) and one of the church's mission projects: Dora North Circuit in Mutare, Zimbabwe.

 Information sheet about Dora North Circuit of the United Methodist Church in Mutare District of Zimbabwe, one of the missions of the Pretty Prairie United Methodist Church

 ![](user-testing/dora-north-mission.jpg)